-The solution is either to use a cheap carrier such as iron ore, which is disposable after short use, or find another more delicate way of gasifying the coal that does not produce gas stream impurities.
+The solution is either to use a cheap carrier or find another more delicate way of gasifying the coal that does not produce gas stream impurities.
 No such process has been demonstrated even on a laboratory scale.

 The process is mechanically very similar to a conventional fluidized-bed boiler, although with two reactors instead of one.
 The power process can be a conventional steam turbine process.
 This implies that the cost for equipment will be higher than for a conventional fluidized-bed boiler, but there is no longer a cost for energy to separate oxygen from air.
-However, costs for the oxygen carrier, for CO_2 clean up, and for energy for compression must be added.
+However, costs for the oxygen carrier, for CO2 clean up, and for energy for compression must be added.